 If you're thinking about moving to Belize, expats there have lots of advice.
 "San Pedro, Placencia, and San Ignacio have the largest expat populations.
 The most money is located in those three locations.
 Corozal is another expat community, but it is smaller.
 And many people move there because it is less expensive.
 That means they will be on tighter budgets.
 But you really need to come and visit, to check it out," explained an expat living in Belize.
 "Think you would be wise exploring the various areas of Belize since it is small enough to hit all in one trip.
 Maybe 3-4 nights each in Ambergris, Orange Walk, Cayo and Placencia areas.
 They're all unique and you can see how you might fit in," advised another expat in Belize.
 Another expat advised, "Also, most of Belize is quite warm and humid for at least 10 months out of the year, area depending, or more.
 You probably should visit in the July-September months so you can see worst case scenario.
 If you can tolerate those months, you can tolerate any weather here."
 If you're worried about hurricanes, one expat retiree advised, "There really isn't anywhere in Belize that is close to the beach or has a sea view that is technically out of the hurricane zone.
 Western Belize (Cayo District) is, but it's over 70 miles from the nearest beach.
 And Orange Walk is away from huricanes, but it is about 45 minutes from the beach."

 Moving to Belize soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.
+Get a quote online today.

 Based upon all of the advice shared on Expat Exchange, here are five of the best places to live in Belize: